ShayneMcNeil/ar-landmark-app-fork/README.md

 - using camera capture in a frontend-only application
 - enriching ML predictions with third-party web APIs
 - building a student portfolio or demonstration app around computer vision concepts

-## License And Ownership

-No license file is currently included in this repository.
-If you plan to reuse, publish, or redistribute the project, add an explicit license first.